ZackFairMoaz/Machine-Learning/Supervised Learning/Linear Regression/README.md

 Note

+* **docker build** is acommand to build a Docker image
+* **-t** flag is used to tag the image with a name and optionally a tag
-* name is placeholder name of the image which can be customized to preference
+* **name** is placeholder name of the image which can be customized to preference
+* **.** period represents the build context.
+It tells Docker to use the current directory as the build context
+* **'docker run'** is a command used in Docker to create and start a new container based on a specified image
-* rm command helps delete the container immediately after it exits
+* **rm** flag helps delete the container immediately after it exits
+* **-p 5000:5000:** flag maps port 5000 from the Docker container to port 5000 on the host machine

 ## Usage